mandar7-star/Blinkit-Dashboard/README.md

 # Blinkit-Dashboard

-Here is your content with **bold titles**, kept exactly the same as requested:

----

 **📊 Project Title / Headline**

 Blinkit Analytics Project focuses on analyzing grocery delivery data to uncover customer behavior, sales trends, and operational performance.
 The project uses data analytics techniques to generate meaningful insights and support data-driven decision-making.
 Visualizations and metrics are designed to reflect real-world business scenarios.

----

 **📝 Short Description / Purpose**

 The Blinkit Analytics Project analyzes grocery delivery data to understand sales performance and customer behavior.
 It examines key metrics such as order trends, revenue growth, and product demand.
 The project includes data cleaning, analysis, and visualization to transform raw data into meaningful insights.
 These insights help identify business patterns and improve operational efficiency.
 The project is designed to simulate real-world analytics use cases.

----

 **🛠️ Tech Stack**